 (Version 2: 1-channel video, HD 8 min w/ English subtitles, 2022)

-The Paradox of a Mayfly (Døgnfluens paradoks) is a video installation which takes as it’s starting point the architecture of a local cinema in Lofoten (Norway) in relation to people’s recollections of the cinema as a place and space.
-The cinema was built in 1938 and shares location with the town hall.
-It has served an important role in the lives of local youth for generations, sharing location with the townhall, but is nevertheless a marginalised part of local official history.
+“Døgnfluens paradoks” (The Paradox of a Mayfly) takes as its starting point the architecture of a local cinema built in 1938 in Lofoten (Norway), in relation to the recollections of the building as a place and space.
+The institution has played a pivotal role in the lives of local youth for generations, sharing location with the townhall, but is nevertheless a marginalised part of local official history.

-The 3 screen (2-sided projections) video installation is accompanied by 4-channel audio through 4 different speakers.
-The audio consists of the voices of 25 locals between the age of 14 and 80 recalling films and memories from the cinema.
+The three video screens were accompanied by 4-channel audio consisting of the voices of 25 locals between the age of 14 and 80 recalling films and memories from the cinema.
 (A one-channel video was edited together at a later stage.)

-The installation is part of exhibition “Homage and Diversion.
-Reimagining a movie theatre” which also includes the photographer Kjell Ove Storvik, curated by Torill Østby Haaland, at NNKS (North Norwegian Art Centre), 2019.
+The installation was part of the exhibition “Homage and Diversion.
+Reimagining a movie theatre” which also includes the photographer K.O.
+Storvik, curated by Torill Østby Haaland, at NNKS (North Norwegian Art Centre), 2019.